LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W02-D1-Functions.md

 This function has on inputs and put's its output in an alert.

 1. This is the function definition.
-We will put this into our FunctionPractice.js file.

 ```javascript
 function helloWorld()